bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 console.log(env.test);
 ```

-Unless explicitly specified when creating a [`Worker`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#worker_threads_class-worker) instance, each [`Worker`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#worker_threads_class-worker) thread has its own copy of `process.env`, based on its parent thread’s `process.env`, or whatever was specified as the `env` option to the [`Worker`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#worker_threads_class-worker) constructor.
+Unless explicitly specified when creating a [`Worker`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#worker_threads_class-worker) instance, each [`Worker`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#worker_threads_class-worker) thread has its own copy of `process.env`, based on its parent thread's `process.env`, or whatever was specified as the `env` option to the [`Worker`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#worker_threads_class-worker) constructor.
 Changes to `process.env` will not be visible across [`Worker`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#worker_threads_class-worker) threads, and only the main thread can make changes that are visible to the operating system or to native add-ons.

 ### `process.execArgv`[#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#process_processexecargv)